 - Call Decorah Middle School-563-382-8427

 - Tell any DMS staff member

 - Tell a parent

-- Use the Bullying Intervention Form found on the DMS website (print a copy, then fill out) http://www.decorah.k12.ia.us/schools/decorah middle school

-- Use the Safe School Reporting Form found on the DMS website (filled out online) http://www.decorah.k12.ia.us/schools/decorah middle school
+- Use the Concern & Incident Reporting form found on the district's website (filled out online) http://decorah.k12.ia.us/district/concern-incident-reporting/

 Disciplinary measures include, but are not limited to, removal from the classroom, detention, suspension, probationary period, involvement of local law enforcement, and/or expulsion.
 Discipline can also include prohibition from participating in extracurricular activities, including athletics and fine arts performances.
 The discipline imposed is based upon the facts and circumstances surrounding the incident.
 The school reserves and retains the right to modify, eliminate, or establish school district policies, rules, and regulations as circumstances warrant, including those contained in this handbook.